dionenak/DynamicTopicModel-DTM/README.md

 We collected our data from dataset “fh-bigquery: reddit_comments” and table “2018_03”2, using BigQuery .
-The table contained all public Reddit comments from March 2018.Dataset published and compiled by /u/Stuck_In_the_Matrix, in r/datasets.
+The table contained all public Reddit comments from March 2018.
+Dataset published and compiled by /u/Stuck_In_the_Matrix, in r/datasets.
 Access https://bigquery.cloud.google.com/table/fhbigquery:reddit_comments.2018_03